 One of the most frequently performed cosmetic surgery procedures is abdominoplasty, or tummy tuck, at our Denver, Colorado, practice.
 This operation creates a new tummy at the expense of a fine-line scar that is hidden beneath undergarments or a bikini.
 Loose, sagging skin and excess fat are removed in order to create a tighter, thinner abdomen.
 Stretch marks resulting from pregnancy or prior obesity are also excised while the weakened muscles underneath are tightened to help flatten the abdomen and taper the waistline.
 For those with loose abdominal skin or muscles, a tummy tuck can be the solution.

 The best candidates in Denver, Colorado for tummy tuck surgery have stretched, loose tummy skin and localized excess abdominal fat that is resistant to diet and exercise.
 After pregnancy, women often find themselves unable to retighten their abdominal skin despite aggressive exercise.
 Additionally, their abdominal muscles have been stretched out and separated at the midline.
 Like the skin, this muscle laxity is often unaffected by work-out regimens.
 An abdominoplasty directly addresses these problems by tightening the muscles and removing excess skin and fat to tighten and thin the abdominal contour.
 People who have lost significant weight are also excellent candidates for a tummy tuck.
 Similar to women after child-bearing, weight loss patients have extra, loose skin and lax muscles which are treatable with an abdominoplasty.
 In some cases, people that have never been pregnant or lost massive weight can be good candidates for an abdominoplasty if tummy rolls exist that would not be managed well with liposuction alone.
-The best way to determine if the procedure will work for you is to have a consultation with Dr. Wolfe or Dr. Vath at the Center for Cosmetic Surgery.
+The best way to determine if the procedure will work for you is to have a consultation with Dr. Wolfe, Dr. Vath, or Dr. Steinwald at the Center for Cosmetic Surgery.

 Keys to Choosing Your Tummy Tuck Surgeon